-^(†) p-value is a conventional statistical method for measuring the statistical significance of preclinical study and clinical trial results.
+(†) p-value is a conventional statistical method for measuring the statistical significance of preclinical study and clinical trial results.
 A p-value of 0.05 or less represents statistical significance, meaning that there is a 1-in-20 or less likelihood that the observed results occurred by chance.
 A p-value of 0.0001 or less means that there is a 1-in-10,000 or less likelihood that the observed results occurred by chance.

-This finding was confirmed in a separate study where hENT1 was blocked by dipyridamole, with the result that gemcitabine's ability to kill the cancer cells was significantly reduced while Acelarin retained its activity.
+This finding was confirmed in a separate study where hENT1 was blocked by dipyridamole, a commonly used nucleoside transporter inhibitor, with the result that gencitabine's ability to kill the cancer cells was significantly reduced while Acelarin retained its activity.